 - Rainwater collection system

-The Texas PACE Authority has partnered with the US Green Building Council in providing a list of PACE Service Providers, which may be found by clicking here:
+The Texas PACE Authority has partnered with the US Green Building Council, Texas Chapter, in providing a list of Commercial PACE (C-PACE) service providers.

-DISCLAIMER: Texas PACE Authority neither endorses nor recommends any particular service providers, including those found in the USGBC Directory.
-If you are a service provider and would like to be included in this directory, please contact USGBC.
+DISCLAIMER: Texas PACE Authority neither endorses nor recommends any particular service provider, including those found in the Texas Green Building Marketplace.
+If you are a service provider and would like to be included in this directory, please contact USGBC, Texas Chapter at 512-470-9923 or email@example.com.

 No. The Texas PACE statute does not allow PACE for new construction.
 PACE projects must be associated with existing buildings only.